 For many Pacific survivors and their families, obedience to religious authority was so ingrained they complied with the orders of clergy or other religious leaders.
 This made barriers to reporting particularly strong.
 Footnote 135 Many survivors, including Samoan and Māori (Ngāti Kahungunu, Te Aitanga ā Mahaki, Ngāti Māroko) survivor Rūpene Amato, told the Inquiry that at the time they felt the people they might have disclosed to, including their own families, would not believe that a person with religious status could commit abuse.
 Footnote 136

-Some Pacific kāinga faced pressure to put their family members into State-run disability care facilities and were not offered resources, information or education about disability to support informed placement decisions.
-Footnote 137 In addition, Pacific kāinga – many of whom hold respect for authority as a central cultural value – felt that questioning the advice and diagnoses of medical professionals was sometimes difficult.
+Some Pacific kainga faced pressure to put their family members into State-run disability care facilities and were not offered resources, information or education about disability to support informed placement decisions.
+Footnote 137 In addition, Pacific kainga – many of whom hold respect for authority as a central cultural value – felt that questioning the advice and diagnoses of medical professionals was sometimes difficult.
 Footnote 138 For example, Samoan survivor Lusi Faiva told the Inquiry:

 “I was two years old when I was diagnosed with cerebral palsy.
 There was little support for disabled children and their families when I was little.
 The doctor instructed my mum for me to go to an institution, he said, ‘it would be better this way’.
 Soon after I was moved to Kimberley centre.”
 Footnote 139